 The most commonly used shell in Linux systems is the GNU Bourne-Again Shell.
-Better known as the bash shell, it is the default shell in a wide variety of Linux distributions today.
+Better known as the bash, it is the default shell in a wide variety of Linux distributions today.
 In this tutorial, we will discuss two major scripts which are run when we invoke the bash shell.

-It is stored at ~/.bashrc and gets executed every time a user starts up a fresh terminal session in interactive mode on their Linux system.
+It is located in the user’s home directory and gets executed every time a user starts up a fresh terminal session in interactive mode on their Linux system.

 As the dot suggests, this is a hidden file in Linux.
-The .bashrc file contains a set of data that defines all the configurations for a terminal session.
-These configurations include setting up or editing things like the environment variables, shell history, completion, command aliases among others.
+This file contains a set of data that defines all the configurations for a command line session.
+These configurations include setting up or editing things like the environmen36t variables, shell history, completion, command aliases among others.

 When we use the find command to search for the .bashrc on our system, we get an output similar to the one above.
 Here, the first file is a template that is used whenever a new user is created.
 The second file is the .bashrc file for the current user in the screenshot.
 The third file is the .bashrc config file for the root user.

-This is how a .bashrc file looks when opened with a text editor.
-This file is used to initialise the interactive terminal session on your system.
-A detailed look into the contents will show you all the configurations for your interactive bash shell session.
+This is how a bashrc file looks when opened with a text editor.
+This file is used to initialize the interactive terminal on your system.
+A detailed look into the contents will show you all the configurations for your interactive bash session.
 Let’s see how can we take advantage of the .bashrc file on our system.